-- a) by way of mortgage of the entire immovable properties of the Company, save and except Project Assets (as defined in the Concession Agreement). - b) by way of hypothecation of entire movable assets of the Company. - c) by charge over all accounts of the company including without limitation, the Escrow Account and Debt Service Reserve Account to be established by the Company and other account to be created by Company. - d) on entire intangibles assets. - e) 51% Pledge of Shares by Sponsors/Promoters (Mep Infrastructure Developers Limited)

-- f) Corporate Guarantee given by Mep Infrastructure Developers Limited, up to COD for securing debt obligation, - g) Personal Guarantee given by Mr. Jayant Mhaiskar, Chairman & Managing Director Mep Infrastructure Developers Limited.
+- a) a first charge by way of mortgage of the entire immovable properties of the Company, save and except Project Assets. - b) a first charge by way of hypothecation of entire movable assets of the Company. - c) a first charge over all accounts of the company including without limitation, the Escrow Account and Debt Service Reserve Account to be established by the Company and other account to be created by Company. - d) a first charge on all intangibles assets. - e) 51% Pledge of Shares by Sponsors/Promoters ( Mep Infrastructure Developers Limited) - f) Corporate Guarantee of Mep Infrastructure Developers Limited - g) Personal Guarantee of Mr. Jayant D. Mhaiskar, Director of holding Company

-The OD Facility is repayabale in 28 structured half yearly instalements commencing from 9 months from the schedule.
+The term loan from consortium is repayabale in 28 structured half yearly installments commencing from 9 months from the schedule.